Rockies vs. Marlins Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has 45 hits with nine doubles, four home runs and 13 walks.
+- Elias Diaz has collected 48 hits with 10 doubles, four home runs and 13 walks.
 He has driven in 24 runs with one stolen base.

 Diaz Recent Games